PhpGt/StyleGuide/general/standards.md

 All good code editors can be configured to use different file encodings.

-## Always use UTC timezone to store date and time.
+## Always use UTC timezone to store date and time

 For consistency and to avoid ambiguity with timezones and daylight saving, all dates and times should be stored in UTC.
 All servers and databases can also be set to work in UTC, and that way the dates and times within your software will always be normalised, allowing the developer to set the default timezone per-application or per-user, where appropriate.